jarosjir/MPIErrorChecker/Readme.md

 ## Compilation

 The code can be compiled with OpenMPI + GCC or Intel MPI.
-In both versions, support for C++ MPI interface is necessary.

 ```bash
 make